Iamvivek-gupta/interview/README.md

 # Normal and Arrow Function Difference

-Great question!
 Arrow functions and normal (traditional) functions in JavaScript have some key differences.
 Here’s a breakdown:

 ### Syntax
 - **Arrow Function**: